-1. Within the Aquifer Protection District, no more than twenty percent (20%) of a single lot or building site may be rendered impervious groundwater infiltration.
-To the extent feasible, all runoff impervious surfaces shall be recharged to the aquifer on-site.
+1. Within the Aquifer Protection District, to the extent feasible, all runoff from impervious surfaces shall be recharged to the aquifer on-site.
 Recharge impoundments shall have vegetative cover for surface treatment and infiltration.
+No more than twenty percent (20%) of a single lot or building site may be rendered impervious to groundwater infiltration unless all provisions of the paragraph directly below, Section 503.6.B.2, are met.

-2. Maximum impervious site coverage may exceed twenty percent (20%) provided that the following performances standards are met and the plans are approved by the Planning Board or its designated agent.
+2. No more than twenty percent (20%) of a single lot or building site may be rendered impervious to groundwater infiltration unless the following performance standards are met and the plans are approved by the Planning Board or its designated agent:

+a.
 The developer shall submit a stormwater drainage plan.

-Such a plan shall provide for the retention and percolation of the runoff from a one hundred (100) year storm event, such that the post-development discharge volume to the aquifer is, at a minimum, equal to the pre-development discharge to the aquifer.
-Furthermore, the stormwater drainage plan shall provide for the removal of oil and gasoline from parking lot runoff by the use of treatment swales, oil/gas separators or other devices, prior to retention and percolation of the run-off.
+b.
+The stormwater drainage plan shall provide for the retention and percolation of runoff from a one hundred (100) year storm event, such that the post-development discharge volume to the aquifer is, at a minimum, equal to the pre-development discharge to the aquifer.

+c.
+The stormwater drainage plan shall provide for removal of oil and gasoline from parking lot runoff by the use of treatment swales, oil/gas separators or other devices, prior to retention and percolation of the runoff.